Back to Insights

 This matters more than most sellers expect, and discovering it late — after you have gone to market — is one of the most expensive mistakes in a sale process.
 If your business is currently valued at $800,000 but you need $1.2 million to meet your personal goals, that gap is not a dead end.
 It is information.
 But only if you have enough time to do something about it.

 Common levers include improving margins, reducing owner dependency, adding recurring revenue, diversifying the customer base, and cleaning up the books.
 None of those happen in a month.
-Which is why the valuation conversation belongs two or three years before the intended sale date — not two or three months.
+Which is why the valuation conversation belongs well before the intended sale date — not two or three months before going to market.

 Valuation is the beginning, not the destination